kristinriebe/django-provenance/README.md

 The following packages are needed:

-django  -- version 1.10
+django  -- version 1.11
 django-braces -- for json views
 djangorestframework -- rest
 django-extensions -- e.g. for exporting model graphs
 django-test-without-migrations -- for enabling tests of unmanaged models
 pygments
 markdown
-mod_wsgi -- wsgi-module for apache2, needed on the server on which the webapp shall be deployed BeautifulSoup -- xml parsing
+mod_wsgi -- wsgi-module for apache2, needed on the server on which the webapp shall be deployed
+BeautifulSoup -- xml parsing
-logger -- write proper log and error messages pyyaml -- for loading data (fixtures) from yaml representation lxml  -- juse dused for pretty-printing of xml (Votable, VOSI tables renderer), VOSI tables etc.
+logger -- write proper log and error messages
+pyyaml -- for loading data (fixtures) from yaml representation
+lxml  -- used for pretty-printing of xml (Votable, VOSI tables renderer), VOSI tables etc.

 ## Testing